miracuse/miracuse.github.io/docs/gameplay/health.md

     GM:     Alright.
 You're down for the count until someone can heal you.
 Don't forget that you're Injured too.

 A character that marks all of their boxes in either health track is taken out of play for a short time.
-They become **Incapacitated** and **Injured**.
+They become **Incapacitated**.

 - **Incapacitated** characters cannot act until at least one box of their filled track is clear.
 They also can't be damaged any further.

-- **Injured** characters take a -1 penalty to most rolls until they rest at camp.
-A character can only have one injury at a time.
-Any further injuries sustained have no mechanical impact.

 > **Note**: Each point in the **<span style="color: {{ site.soldier_color }}">Strength</span>** Skill adds a Box to the Physical Health track.
 Likewise, each point in the **<span style="color: {{ site.mage_color }}">Presence</span>** Skill adds a Box to the Mental Health track.